 What is a commercial solar panel system?

-Commercial solar is considered “distributed generation,” meaning that the energy produced by the system is used at or near the point of generation.
+Commercial solar power is considered “distributed generation,” meaning that the energy produced by the system is used at or near the point of generation.
 Distributed generation projects, such as rooftop or ground-mounted residential solar, are usually connected to the local electric grid.
 This allows commercial property owners to take advantage of net metering, a policy enabling distributed generation customers to send unused electricity back to the grid in exchange for electricity bill credits.

 What does a commercial or industrial solar installation look like?